CutyCat2000/ychat.dev/README.md

 1. **Access the Admin Panel:**

-   You can access the Django admin panel at `http://127.0.0.1:8000/admin` and log in with the superuser credentials you created earlier.
+   You can access the Django admin panel at `http://127.0.0.1:8000/admin` and log in with the first account registered.
 Here, you can manage users, chat rooms, and other application data.

 2. **Access the Chat Application:**